FebyEJ/FebyEJ/README.md

 <!-- =========================================================== -->

 ## 👨‍💻 About Me
-A full-stack Software Engineer passionate about building functional and user-centric web applications.
+A Full-stack Developer and AI/ML Engineer, passionate about building functional and user-centric web applications.
 Loves exploring new technologies, with strong interest in Artificial Intelligence and Cybersecurity.
 Always learning, always building.

 ---